SaiSindhuja197/mslearn-fabric/Instructions/Labs/gs-apache-spark.md

 The architecture of this lab revolves around Microsoft Fabric’s Dataflows (Gen2) and Data Pipelines, forming a seamless framework for data ingestion, transformation, and automation.
 Dataflows (Gen2) serve as the entry point, connecting to diverse data sources and leveraging Power Query Online for data transformation.
 These transformed datasets integrate with Data Pipelines, which orchestrate data movement into a lakehouse or analytical store.
 The Fabric user interface facilitates pipeline construction and automation, streamlining extract, transform, and load (ETL) workflows without requiring extensive coding, thereby enhancing efficiency and scalability in data processing.

-## Architecture Diagram
-To be added

-## Explanation of Components
-To be added

 ## Getting Started with the Lab

 Welcome to your How to use Apache Spark in Microsoft Fabric Workshop!
 We've prepared a seamless environment for you to explore and learn about the services.
 Let's begin by making the most of this experience.